w3f/educhain/docs/launch.md

 pallet call.
 If you intend to have a parachain that produces blocks continously, you can purchase bulk coretime through awesome interfaces from [Lastic](https://www.lastic.xyz/) or [RegionX](https://app.regionx.tech/).

+For more details and tips on ordering coretime, see [the ordering coretime page](./ordering-coretime.md).